Logius-standaarden/API-Design-Rules/DesignRules.md

    <dl>
       <dt>Statement</dt>
       <dd>
-         An API should not expose implementation details of the underlying application, development platforms/frameworks or database systems/persistence models.
+         An API SHOULD not expose implementation details of the underlying application, development platforms/frameworks or database systems/persistence models.
       </dd>
       <dt>Rationale</dt>
       <dd>
          <ul>
-            <li>The primary motivation behind this design rule is that an API design must focus on usability for the client, regardless of the implementation details under the hood.</li>
+            <li>The primary motivation behind this design rule is that an API design MUST focus on usability for the client, regardless of the implementation details under the hood.</li>
             <li>The API, application and infrastructure need to be able to evolve independently to ease the task of maintaining backwards compatibility for APIs during an agile development process.</li>
-            <li>The API design of Convenience,- and Process API types (as described in <a href="https://docs.geostandaarden.nl/api/def-hr-API-Strategie-20200204/#aanbeveling-2-analyseer-welke-api-s-je-aan-moet-bieden-welke-informatievragen-wil-je-beantwoorden">Aanbeveling 2</a> of the NL API Strategie) should not be a 1-on-1 mapping of the underlying domain- or persistence model.</li>
+            <li>The API design of Convenience,- and Process API types (as described in <a href="https://docs.geostandaarden.nl/api/def-hr-API-Strategie-20200204/#aanbeveling-2-analyseer-welke-api-s-je-aan-moet-bieden-welke-informatievragen-wil-je-beantwoorden">Aanbeveling 2</a> of the NL API Strategie) SHOULD not be a 1-on-1 mapping of the underlying domain- or persistence model.</li>
-            <li>The API design of a System API type (as described in <a href="https://docs.geostandaarden.nl/api/def-hr-API-Strategie-20200204/#aanbeveling-2-analyseer-welke-api-s-je-aan-moet-bieden-welke-informatievragen-wil-je-beantwoorden">Aanbeveling 2</a> of the NL API Strategie) may be a mapping of the underlying  persistence model.</li>
+            <li>The API design of a System API type (as described in <a href="https://docs.geostandaarden.nl/api/def-hr-API-Strategie-20200204/#aanbeveling-2-analyseer-welke-api-s-je-aan-moet-bieden-welke-informatievragen-wil-je-beantwoorden">Aanbeveling 2</a> of the NL API Strategie) MAY be a mapping of the underlying  persistence model.</li>
          </ul>
       </dd>
       <dt>Implications</dt>
       <dd>
          <ul>
-            <li>The API should not expose information about the technical components being used, such as development platforms/frameworks or database systems.</li>
+            <li>The API SHOULD not expose information about the technical components being used, such as development platforms/frameworks or database systems.</li>
-            <li>The API should offer client-friendly attribute names and values, while persisted data may contain abbreviated terms or serializations which might be cumbersome for consumption.</li>
+            <li>The API SHOULD offer client-friendly attribute names and values, while persisted data may contain abbreviated terms or serializations which might be cumbersome for consumption.</li>
          </ul>
       </dd>
    </dl>